Amber-MD/pytraj/README.md

 --------

 - support more than 80 types of data analyses (rmsd, radgyr, autoimage, pca, clustering,...)
-- read/write various file formats
+- read/write various file formats (.nc, .dcd, .trr, .pdb, .mol2, ...)
 - fast (core codes were written in C++ and Cython)
-- support parallel calculation (openmp, multiprocessing, mpi, ...)
+- support parallel calculation with trivial installation (openmp, multiprocessing, mpi, ...)
 - interactive analysis with large trajectory data that does not fit to memory
 - [>> many more with comprehensive tutorials] (http://amber-md.github.io/pytraj)